 Tables

 Table 1.
-Prominent mesoscale pressure perturbation feature counts (percentages) were detected from 1 Mar – 31 Aug 2011 over the TA domain, by month and the period totals.
-Row columns indicate total, positive, and negative perturbations.
-Percentages are relative to total number of features for each time period shown, with the exception of the first row, which is relative to 627 total features detected.
+Counts (percentages) of prominent mesoscale pressure perturbation features detected from 1 Mar – 31 Aug 2011 over the TA domain.
+Percentages for all features are relative to the total number (627) while percentages for positive and negative ones are relative to the total during that month.